* * * THANK YOU FOR A SUCCESSFUL ILW 2021 * * *

 Hindered by a retreat from multilateralism, the international legal community is struggling to respond to the global challenges of our day; climate change, economic inequality, impunity for atrocity crimes, and now the pandemic.
 We are at a key inflection point in crafting our response to these challenges.
 We must ask ourselves, “where is the international legal order meeting expectations and where is it falling short?”
 Where should we reinforce the current system and where must we develop new solutions?
 How can we revitalize our global health, economic, and human rights institutions to make them more durable and impactful?
 Where do we require more robust legal frameworks and where, perhaps, do we need less regulation?
 How should we tailor our reinvestment in international law?

-ILW will feature 32 panels addressing these questions, a High-Level President’s Opening Plenary, two keynote addresses, the 99th Members Meeting, and many networking opportunities for both professionals and students.
+ILW will feature 32 panels addressing these questions, a High-Level President’s Opening Plenary, two keynote addresses, the 99th Members Meeting, award ceremonies, the Second Annual Trivia Night, a Career Session, and many networking opportunities for both professionals and students.

 Keynote Speakers and Plenary Panelists Include: